BetterMuSeek

 The Taylor Academy 12e-N sounds excellent.
 When I first played the guitar, I couldn’t believe it was a guitar priced at around $500.
 Blindfolded, I doubt even the most experienced acoustic specialist would guess its affordable value.

-Also, the bass didn’t have a booming presence, I found it to be a bonus.
+Also, the bass didn’t have a booming presence; I found it a bonus.
 The midrange had a sweeter and more prominent character.
-That makes it perfect for rock rhythm playing without the need for a bass-cut filter.
-I couldn’t help but appreciate that twenty years ago, it was nearly impossible to find a new guitar under $1,000 with such a sweet tone.
+That makes it perfect for rock rhythm playing without needing a bass-cut filter.
+I couldn’t help but appreciate that twenty years ago, finding a new guitar under $1,000 with such a sweet tone was nearly impossible.

 The tone may not be as harmonically complex or resonant as guitars costing significantly more.
 But even as a discerning player, I found the core base tone of the Taylor Academy 12e-N undeniably attractive.
 It’s a remarkable instrument that defies its price tag and delivers a sound that can compete with guitars well beyond its class.